vmware/photon/docs/photon_admin/kubernetes.md

 # Kubernetes

+The Kubernetes package provides several services: kube-apiserver, kube-scheduler, kube-controller-manager, kubelet, kube-proxy.
+These services are managed by `systemd`.
+Their configuration resides in a central location: `/etc/kubernetes`.

-The full version of Photon OS includes Kubernetes so you can manage clusters of containers.
-For more information, see [Running Kubernetes on Photon OS](kubernetes.md).
+For more information, see [Running Kubernetes on Photon OS](photon_user/running_kubernetes.md).